planeworld/pwng-server/README.md

 1. Each object, e.g. a star, is an entity with several components.
 This might be metadata such as temperature and stellar class or kinematics/kinetics information like position, velocity, acceleration.
 Objects with the latter data pass the integrator system, which integrates all accelerations and subsequently velocities to their final position.
 2. Each connection to a client is an entity, too.
 This allows for component-based subscriptions.
 For each type of subscription there will be an accordant component.
 If a client requests a certain subscription, the representing entity will simply get the relevant subscription component attached.
 This way, all subscriptions can be handled by iterating over the component views.

+### Magnum

+The client heavily relies on the excellent [Magnum](https://github.com/mosra/magnum) middleware.
+1. At the moment, stars are just drawn as circles with the stock shader.
+The number of segments is based on the circles size, which basically is a very naive 3-stage LOD.
+In the future, a custom shader will draw dots if size is small in a single draw call.
+For circles, instancing can be implemented.
+Furthermore, since the stars of the galaxy are static for now, galaxies can be prerenderd to a texture in order to only draw a textured quad for lower LODs.
+2. The main scene (without UI) is rendered to a texture.
+This allows for arbitrary resolutions.
+If the resolution is lower than the native window resolution, the texture is just rendered to screen.
+For higher resolutions, i.e. SSAA (super sampling aliasing), rendering consists of two stages: First, the scene is rendered to a high resolution texture.
+Second, a custom Gaussian blur shader is used for lowpass filtering with several passes, depending on super sampling factor.
+Hence, the final rendering to screen (which effectively is a downsampling of the image) follows the Nyquist-Shannon theorem to avoid aliasing and thus, to produce the desired anti-aliased result.

 ## Client-Server Communication Protocol

 The communication protocol will be specified in the wiki: [Application Protocol Draft](https://github.com/planeworld/pwng-server/wiki)